JinsolKim-1/JinsolKim-1/README.md

 Student (One day, I'm going to be a game developer)
 ```
 ```
-I am currently pursuing a Bachelor of Science in Computer Science, aiming to become a skilled game developer and programmer.
+I am currently pursuing a degree in Bachelor of Science in Computer Science, aiming to become a skilled game developer and programmer.
 At present, my uploads consist of exercises from textbooks and activities/lessons provided by my instructors that I am actively practicing.